MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

 The following procedure provides some extra steps that you need to do when you create the database tables with the tool.

 1. In the **Database Additional Settings** panel, besides the connection settings, you must enter all the hosts from which the user is allowed to connect to the database.
-That is, all the hosts where MobileFirst Server runs.
+That is, all the hosts where {{ site.data.keys.mf_server }} runs.
 2. In the **Database creation request** panel, enter the login ID and the password of a MySQL administrator.
 By default, the administrator is root.

 ## Create the database tables with Ant tasks
-The database tables for the MobileFirst Server applications can be created manually, with Ant Tasks, or with the Server Configuration Tool.
+The database tables for the {{ site.data.keys.mf_server }} applications can be created manually, with Ant Tasks, or with the Server Configuration Tool.
 The topics provide the explanation and details on how to create them with Ant tasks.

-You can find relevant information in this section about the setting up of the database if MobileFirst Server is installed with Ant Tasks.
+You can find relevant information in this section about the setting up of the database if {{ site.data.keys.mf_server }} is installed with Ant Tasks.

-You can use Ant Tasks to set up the MobileFirst Server database tables.
+You can use Ant Tasks to set up the {{ site.data.keys.mf_server }} database tables.
 In some cases, you can also create a database and a user with these tasks.
-For an overview of the installation process with Ant Tasks, see [Installing MobileFirst Server in command line mode](../tutorials/command-line).
+For an overview of the installation process with Ant Tasks, see [Installing {{ site.data.keys.mf_server }} in command line mode](../tutorials/command-line).

 A set of sample Ant files is provided with the installation to help you get started with the Ant tasks.
 You can find the files in **mfp\_install\_dir/MobileFirstServer/configurations-samples**.
 The files are named after the following patterns: